Body Fat Calculator

 9 Skinfold Measurement Locations (Men & Female)

-To calculate the percentage of body fat with the Parillo method, take the skinfolds measurements (in millimeters) and perform the following equation, which applies to both women and men:
+To calculate the percentage of body fat with the Parillo method, take the skinfold measurements (in millimeters) and perform the following equation, which applies to both women and men:

-This method was developed by Durnin and Womersley in the 1970s and is still widely used today.
+Durnin and Womersley developed this method in the 1970s, and it is still widely used today.

-The Durnin and Womersley caliper method is based on the assumption that the thickness of subcutaneous fat at these four sites is representative of total body fat.
+The Durnin and Womersley caliper method assumes that the subcutaneous fat thickness at these four sites is representative of total body fat.

-This assumption may not hold true for everyone, as the distribution of body fat can vary widely based on factors such as age, sex, and ethnicity.
+This assumption may not hold true for everyone, as body fat distribution can vary widely based on factors such as age, sex, and ethnicity.

 4 Skinfold Measurement Locations (Men & Female)